Soyvolon/ChristysThirstyBeerRides/docs/README.md

 Exclusive drink specials for Christy's Thirsty Beer Rides!

 ### ROUTE and STOPS:
-Starting at Bayboro Brewing, then rolling over to Avid Brewing.
-From Avid we will make our way to St. Pete Brewing before we loop back around for a stop at Grand Central Brewhouse.
-Finally, we will head back to Bayboro.
-There will be murals to see between each stop!
+Starting at Cage Brewing we will meander our way into downtown St. Pete stopping at Courigan’s Irish Pub, Mary Margaret’s Olde Irish Tavern and the Whiskey Exchange (in no particular order) before we make our way back to Cage Brewing.

+### DISTANCE and SPEED:
+5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

 !> RIDE FEE: $10 for advanced RSVP's ($15 day of ride) - and get $5 back to use at St. Pete Bicycle & Fitness!!